Skip to main content Scroll Top

 • Off-Road Package (Classic): 21″

-✍️ Examples
+Examples

-Example 1:
+Example 1

-You have a Subaru Outback (receiver height: 14¾”)
+Vehicle: Subaru Outback (receiver height: 14¾”)

-You’re picking up a trailer with the All-Road Package (coupler height: 15½”)
+Trailer: All-Road Package (coupler height: 15½”)

 14.75″ − 15.5″ = −0.75″ → You need a ¾” rise hitch

-Example 2:
+Example 2

-You have a Toyota Tacoma (receiver height: 18″)
+Vehicle: Toyota Tacoma (receiver height: 18″)

-You’re picking up a Classic with Off-Road Package (coupler height: 21″)
+Trailer: Classic with Off-Road Package (coupler height: 21″)

 18″ − 21″ = −3″ → You need a 3″ rise hitch

-Example 3:
+Example 3

-You have a crossover SUV (receiver height: 16″)
+Vehicle: Crossover SUV (receiver height: 16″)

-You’re picking up a Standard Package trailer (coupler height: 13¼”)
+Trailer: Standard Package (coupler height: 13¼”)

 16″ − 13.25″ = 2.75″ → You need a 2¾” drop hitch

-⚙️ What Hitch Do You Need?
+What Hitch Do You Need?

 Suspension Package Coupler Type You Need to Bring

-Standard 2” Ball Coupler Ball mount with 2” ball (drop or rise)
+Standard 2″ Ball Coupler Ball mount with 2″ ball (drop or rise)

-All-Road Max-Coupler Drop or rise mount (no ball) with 1” hole
+All-Road Max-Coupler Drop or rise mount (no ball) with 1″ hole

-Off-Road Max-Coupler Drop or rise mount (no ball) with 1” hole
+Off-Road Max-Coupler Drop or rise mount (no ball) with 1″ hole

 Not sure what you need?
-Send us your vehicle height and trailer model — we’re happy to double-check it for you.
+Send us your vehicle receiver height and trailer model — we’re happy to double-check it for you.

 Trailer Hitches For Teardrop Trailers

-Example of ball mount for level towing.
+Example of a properly sized ball mount for level towing.

 Important Note